 - Involvement with beyondblue since 2001, initially as Victorian Principal Researchers for the beyondblue National Postnatal Depression Program and screening of over 10,000 women in Victoria and Tasmania.
 PIRI has played a key role in implementation of the Federal Government’s Perinatal Depression Initiative for universal screening of all antenatal and postnatal women for depression and anxiety in Australia.
-PIRI continues its relationship with beyondblue, recently collaborating in the development of online training for screening of postnatal depression.
+PIRI continues its relationship with beyondblue, has collaborated in the development of an online training for screening of postnatal depression, and of resource development.

 - Developing screening programs for postnatal depression through an extensive network of over 500 Maternal and Child Health Centres with whom we have collaborated.

 - PIRI offers training to build capacity in the perinatal workforce to manage antenatal and postnatal depression.
-This includes provision of extensive training to MCHNs in the Northern Eastern and Hume Regions as part of the DHS PND Initiative link to clinical Services, and a statewide tender with DEECD.
+This has included provision of extensive training to MCHNs in the Northern Eastern and Hume Regions as part of the DHS PND Initiative link to clinical Services, and a statewide tender with DEECD.

 - Perinatal Depression eConsortium (PDeC) – Led by the Parent-Infant Research Institute (PIRI) in partnership with Perinatal Anxiety and Depression Australia (PANDA), Monash University, Jean Hailes for Women’s Health and Queensland University of Technology.
 Evidence-based online resources and apps have been evaluated by PDeC and are available through MumSpace.com.au.

 PIRI consists of an Board and a dedicated group of clinical, academic and research staff whose aim is to conduct research and provide world-class services to women and their families, health professionals and other researchers in the area of parent and infant mental health.